amitgajbhiye/biencoder_concept_property/README.md

 ## Contrastive Loss and Joint Models

 We train the BiEncoder model with contrastive loss and also jointly with cross-entropy loss.
-To download these models run the `download_models.sh` script.
-All these models are `bert-base-uncased` so the configuration file mentioned above for `bert-base-uncased` can be used to get the concept/property embeddings.
+These models are BERT-large and BERT-base based.
+To download the models run the `download_models.sh` script.

+### BERT Large Models ###

+To generate the embeddings from BERT-large model use the configuration file - `configs/generate_embeddings/get_concept_property_embeddings_contrastive_bert_large.json`.
+To get the embeddings from these models change the `pretrained_model_path` in the configuration file to one of the following:

+- `infonce_cnetp_chatgpt100k_conceptfix_bert_large_uncased.pt` - Concept centric contrastive model.
+- `infonce_cnetp_chatgpt100k_propertyfix_bert_large_uncased.pt` - Property centric contrastive model.

+### BERT Base Models ###

+To generate the embeddings from BERT-base model use the configuration file - `configs/generate_embeddings/get_concept_property_embeddings_contrastive_bert_base.json`.
 To get the embeddings from these models change the `pretrained_model_path` in the configuration file to one of the following:

 -`entropy_infonce_joint_loss_cnetp_pretrain_bb_bienc_bert_base_uncased.pt` : Model jointly trained on contrastive and cross-entropy loss.